bguelk/WED025_Demonstrator/Tutorial1.md

 ## 2. Provided:
 - Topography, coordinates, boundary conditions, ocean and sea ice initial conditions, runoff and atmospheric forcing.
-- Namelist to build the domain_cfg.nc file from the topography and coordinates file, and namelist for WED025 adapted to the demonstrator.
+- Namelist to build the domain_cfg.nc file from the topography and coordinates file adapted to the demonstrator.

+All the needed files can be found here: (https://zenodo.org/records/6817000) in the file:
+WED025_demonstrator_forcings.tar.zip

 ## 3. Set up the configuration